U.S. auto suppliers cheer as carmakers relaunch, but long-term worries remain

 The pressure on automakers to reduce CO2 emissions through electrification is a bright spot for some suppliers.

-“Automakers realize this isn’t a game of poker,” said Andrew Storm, CEO of Eckhart Inc, which builds robots and automated tools for GM, Tesla Inc (TSLA.O) and others.
+“Automakers realize this isn’t a game of poker,” said Andrew Storm, CEO of Eckhart Inc, which builds robots and automated tools for GM, Tesla Inc and others.
 “Either they commit the capital or the disruptive forces of innovation obliterate their long-term existence into the bin of history.”
+(Reporting by Ben Klayman in Detroit Editing by Matthew Lewis)